OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-storm-develop-csharp-visual-studio-topology.md

             {
                 sentences.NextTuple(emptyDictionary);
             }
-            // Use LocalContext toopersist hello data stream toofile spoutCtx.WriteMsgQueueToFile("sentences.txt");
+            // Use LocalContext to persist the data stream to file spoutCtx.WriteMsgQueueToFile("sentences.txt");
             Console.WriteLine("Spout finished");
         }
         #endregion

-        #region Test hello splitter bolt
+        #region Test the splitter bolt
         {
             Console.WriteLine("Starting splitter bolt");
-            // LocalContext is a local-mode context that can be used tooinitialize
+            // LocalContext is a local-mode context that can be used to initialize
-            // components in hello development environment.
+            // components in the development environment.
             LocalContext splitterCtx = LocalContext.Get();
-            // Get a new instance of hello bolt Splitter splitter = Splitter.Get(splitterCtx, emptyDictionary);
+            // Get a new instance of the bolt
+            Splitter splitter = Splitter.Get(splitterCtx, emptyDictionary);

-            // Set hello data stream toohello data created by hello spout splitterCtx.ReadFromFileToMsgQueue("sentences.txt");
+            // Set the data stream to the data created by the spout splitterCtx.ReadFromFileToMsgQueue("sentences.txt");
-            // Get a batch of tuples from hello stream List<SCPTuple> batch = splitterCtx.RecvFromMsgQueue();
+            // Get a batch of tuples from the stream List<SCPTuple> batch = splitterCtx.RecvFromMsgQueue();
-            // Process each tuple in hello batch foreach (SCPTuple tuple in batch)
+            // Process each tuple in the batch foreach (SCPTuple tuple in batch)
             {
                 splitter.Execute(tuple);
             }
-            // Use LocalContext toopersist hello data stream toofile splitterCtx.WriteMsgQueueToFile("splitter.txt");
+            // Use LocalContext to persist the data stream to file splitterCtx.WriteMsgQueueToFile("splitter.txt");
             Console.WriteLine("Splitter bolt finished");
         }
         #endregion

-        #region Test hello counter bolt
+        #region Test the counter bolt
         {
             Console.WriteLine("Starting counter bolt");
-            // LocalContext is a local-mode context that can be used tooinitialize
+            // LocalContext is a local-mode context that can be used to initialize
-            // components in hello development environment.
+            // components in the development environment.
             LocalContext counterCtx = LocalContext.Get();
-            // Get a new instance of hello bolt Counter counter = Counter.Get(counterCtx, emptyDictionary);
+            // Get a new instance of the bolt
+            Counter counter = Counter.Get(counterCtx, emptyDictionary);

-            // Set hello data stream toohello data created by splitter bolt counterCtx.ReadFromFileToMsgQueue("splitter.txt");
+            // Set the data stream to the data created by splitter bolt counterCtx.ReadFromFileToMsgQueue("splitter.txt");
-            // Get a batch of tuples from hello stream List<SCPTuple> batch = counterCtx.RecvFromMsgQueue();
+            // Get a batch of tuples from the stream List<SCPTuple> batch = counterCtx.RecvFromMsgQueue();
-            // Process each tuple in hello batch foreach (SCPTuple tuple in batch)
+            // Process each tuple in the batch foreach (SCPTuple tuple in batch)
             {
                 counter.Execute(tuple);
             }
-            // Use LocalContext toopersist hello data stream toofile counterCtx.WriteMsgQueueToFile("counter.txt");
+            // Use LocalContext to persist the data stream to file counterCtx.WriteMsgQueueToFile("counter.txt");
             Console.WriteLine("Counter bolt finished");
         }